spetlr-org/spetlr/docs/loaders/README.md

 # SCD2UpsertLoader
 *Class implemented as: ValidFromToUpsertLoader.
 SCD2 can potentially be implemented in many ways.
-This loader ssociates with SPETLR's existing ValidFromValidToTransformer.*
+This loader associates with SPETLR's existing ValidFromValidToTransformer.*

 The SCD2UpsertLoader is a class designed for handling Slowly Changing Dimensions (SCD) Type 2 in PySpark dataframes.
 This loader is particularly useful in scenarios where data evolves over time, and there is a need to maintain